Holistic Psychotherapy

 Body-oriented Trauma Therapy

-Injured teddy bear - Body-oriented Trauma therapy to address trauma und psychological vulnerability
+Injured teddy bear - Body-oriented Trauma therapy for psychological trauma

 Body-oriented trauma psychotherapy represents an effective approach to treating post-traumatic stress disorder (PTSD), developmental trauma and other trauma symptoms.